Cultural resource management: National Register eligibility

+Practices in CRM

+Heritage Management

 Cultural resource management in the heritage context is mainly concerned with the investigation of sites with archaeological potential, the preservation and interpretation of historic sites and artifacts, and the culture of indigenous people.
 The subject developed from initiatives in rescue archaeology, sensitivities to the treatment of indigenous people, and subsequent legislation to protect cultural heritage.

 Current cultural resource management laws and practices in the United States addresses the following resources: